 After being referenced in a ton of TED Talks and motivational speeches, this masterpiece hardly needs an introduction.
 Rich Dad, Poor Dad, authored by Robert Kiyosaki, was published in the year 1998.
 The finance lecturer has taken a two-way take on financial planning based on what his two fathers taught him: you can pick the rich dad’s way or the poor dad’s way.
 You get to decide your trail.

 2. I Will Teach You To Be Rich

-A New York Times Bestseller by Ramit Sethi, this piece of work takes you through the science behind moneymaking strategies.
+I Will Teach You to Be Reach, a New York Times Bestseller by Ramit Sethi, takes you through the science behind moneymaking strategies.
 Whether you’re married with three kids and dozens of grandkids, or you’re just starting out as a fresh bachelor out of college, this six-week plan can help you fix your financial strategies to suit your goals.

 3. Women and Money

 Third on our list of 5 best personal finance books for beginners is Women and Money.
 Suze Orman, New York Times’ #1 Bestselling author, has compiled this book to specifically focus on how women navigate their finances.
 The book explores different ways in which women of different ages and demographics take charge of their financial situation.

 Written in the year 1973 by Napoleon Hill, Think and Grow Rich is a one-of-a-kind book that explores how your personal moral and ethical values play a role in determining the future of your finances.
 It focuses on the ideas like ‘desire’ and ‘consistency’ rather than explicitly talking about financial strategies.
 A good book if you want some mental stimulation to work on your plans!